-On congas, Vicente Ponciano.
-Vicente has played with many notable San Francisco bands including "Dakila".
+On congas, we are blessed to have Ronald Mesina.
+Big Ron has played with many notable San Francisco bands and continues performing with "Puro Bandido".

-On Sax, from San Jose, CA, Joe Lopez.
-Joe has played and recorded with many of the Bay Area's Latin Rock/Soul bands.
-Joe also plays guitar.
+On Sax, from San Jose, CA, is the dynamic Joe Lopez.
+Joe has played and recorded with many of the Bay Area's top Latin Rock/Soul bands.

 Guest horn players include: